elixir-cldr/cldr_collation/README.md

 This module requires the package `icu4c` be installed on your system.

-For OSX users, the default installation for MAC OS is used.
+For OSX users, the standard installation that is deliviered with MAC OS is used.
+Not separate installation is required.

 ## Installation